-Your badge and program will be ready for pickup when you arrive at the meeting; simply go to the registration desk (see below) at the hours indicated.
+If you have registered in advance, your badge and program will be ready for pickup when you arrive at the meeting; simply go to the registration desk (see location below) when it is open.
 It is helpful if you bring a copy of your receipt.

 On-site Information and Registration: The registration desk, AMS book exhibit, and coffee service will be located in Thornton Hall, Room 404.
 The Invited Address lectures will take place in Room 201 of the Science Building.
 Special Sessions and Contributed Paper Sessions will take place in the Business Building, Hensill Hall and Thornton Hall classrooms.
 Please look for additional information about specific session room locations on the web and in the printed program.
 For further information on building locations, a campus map is available at https://www.sfsu.edu/~sfsumap/graphics/sfsu_map_color.pdf.

 Book Sales: Stop by the on-site AMS bookstore to review the newest publications and take advantage of exhibit discounts and free shipping on all on site orders!
 AMS and MAA members receive 40% off list price.
 Nonmembers receive a 25% discount.
 Not a member?
 Ask a representative about the benefits of AMS membership.

 AMS Editorial Activity: An acquisitions editor from the AMS book program will be present to speak with prospective authors.
 If you have a book project that you wish to discuss with the AMS, please stop by the book exhibit.